 There were systems in place for fire safety management.
-The centre had suitable fire safety equipment in place which were serviced as required.
-There was evidence of regular fire evacuation drills taking place and the residents had a personal emergency evacuation plan (PEEP) in place.
+The centre had suitable fire safety equipment in place, including emergency lighting, a fire alarm and fire extinguishers which were serviced as required.
+There was evidence of regular fire evacuation drills taking place in the centre.
+Each resident had a personal emergency evacuation plan (PEEP) in place which guided the staff team in supporting the resident to evacuate.